jluquer/traily/README.md

 ## How to use :thinking:

-Steps to run backend:
+Steps to run backend and frontend locally in development mode:

-1. Change to backend directory `cd backend`
+1. Run `npm i` command
-2. Run `npm i` command
+2. Setup database settings inside `ormconfig.json` file
-3. Setup database settings inside `ormconfig.json` file
+3. Run `npm run dev` command to run the backend
-4. Run `npm start` command
+4. Open other terminal and run `npm run front` command to run the frontend